 Due to the travel ban, my ability to travel is very much limited now, and I keep working from home as I worked before COVID.
 However, due to much more people working or studying from home, including online classes for all kids, much more Internet is created, and the Internet becomes slow and less stable.
 But that’s basically the biggest issue personally for my family and me.

 Tell us about you, your career, how you founded Flexify.

 Sergey Kandaurov: I worked for Acronis, first in Russia than in the US headquarters, as a Director for Product Management responsible for most Acronis business products.
 When Sergei Belousov became a CEO, he decided to bring a management team from Parallels, and it was not compatible with my career plans.
 So I quit, moved to the Philippines, and about a year later founded Flexify.io together with two other co-founders that I know from the university.

 How does Flexify innovate?

 Sergey Kandaurov: We focus on object storage, the very new type of storage best suitable for the cloud’s nearly unlimited scalability.
 And we bring another new trend – multi-cloud.
 As with everything new, there are many challenges, and those challenges required innovative solutions.
-Most of the things propose at first gets an “it’s impossible to do” response from the engineering, but later, with a little push, 90% of it turn out to be possible and mostly makes it up to the product.
+Most of the things propose at first get an “it’s impossible to do” response from the engineering, but later, with a little push, 90% of it turns out to be possible and mostly makes it up to the product.
 Among our inventions:

 · The ability to distribute very large (billions of objects, petabytes of data) migrations between an unlimited number of engines in a stateless fashion.

-· Multi-cloud storage proxy with S3-to-Azure and S3-to-Alibaba API translation on-the-fly, again, in a stateless fashion.
+· Multi-cloud storage proxy with S3-to-Azure and S3-to-Alibaba API translation on the fly, again, in a stateless fashion.

 · No-downtime migrations via the combination of multi-cloud storage and advanced migration algorithms.